 - 1. The general philosophy held by most institutions of higher education is that the primary responsibility of financing a college education lies with the student and his or her family, as much as they are financially able.
 The difference between a family's ability to pay and the total cost of the institution each year is deemed "financial need," and is met through "financial aid." - 2.
 Financial need is met through a combination of financial aid programs including grants/scholarships, loans, and other self-help programs such as work-study.
 Financial aid is either need based, depending upon the family's ability to pay, or merit based, which is dependent on academic or other types of talent. - 3.
 The process for applying for financial aid occurs between October February.
 Early application is encouraged.
 Assistance for completing this process is available.
-Please see your counselor for more information.

-- 4. If financial costs for college are a consideration for you and your family, it is suggested that you apply to at least one Maine public institution. - 5.
+Please see your counselor for more information. - 4.
+If financial costs for college are a consideration for you and your family, it is suggested that you apply to at least one Maine public institution. - 5.
 Many private colleges require the CSS Profile, a Supplemental Financial Aid Form.
 The CSS profile may be filed starting October 1.
-Please check with your school counselor for more information.
+Please check with your school counselor for more information and here is a link to the CSS Profile https://cssprofile.collegeboard.org/